Skip to main content

 LoRA/QLoRA15%Gradients for adapter parameters held during backward pass

-Full Fine-tuning40%Full gradients + backward pass activations for all layers
+Full Fine-tuning40%Full gradients and backward pass activations for all layers

 Embeddings2%Forward pass only, no autoregressive generation

-Each serving framework has a baseline memory footprint for CUDA contexts, runtime state, tokenizer caches, and internal data structures.
+Each serving framework carries a baseline memory footprint for CUDA contexts, runtime state, tokenizer caches, and internal data structures.
+The tool models this as a multiplicative factor applied to the sum of all other memory components:

-We use the larger of the quantization or framework overhead factor:
+The tool selects the larger of the quantization overhead factor or the framework overhead factor:

 FrameworkOverhead FactorNotes